UFpondiboy/linux-snapshot-backup/README.md

 Built and tested on KDE Plasma / udisks2 automount setups, with fallback support for other Linux desktop environments.

-> [!NOTE]
 > **What "snapshot" means in this project**
 >
 > This project creates **directory-based snapshots** using `rsync` and hard links.
 > It does **not** create filesystem snapshots such as **Btrfs**, **ZFS**, or **LVM** snapshots.
 >
-> Every snapshot is an ordinary directory that can be browsed, searched,
-> copied, and restored using standard Linux file tools—no special restore
-> utility, database, or proprietary format is required.
+> Every snapshot is an ordinary directory that can be browsed, searched, copied, and restored using standard Linux file tools — no special restore utility, database, or proprietary format is required.

 ---